Iterative Deployment Exposure for Unsupervised Out-of-Distribution Detection: Iterative Deployment Exposure

 \subsection{Model}

 The main challenge of OOD~detection is the scarcity of representative OOD~samples.
-In continual U-OOD detection, the expected number of OOD~samples at time step~$t$ is $\pi\cdot{}t\cdot{}K$, which for a small~$t$ is too small to effectively train a binary classifier, preventing us from just using binary classifiers to model the detector~$s_t$.
+In IDE, the expected number of OOD~samples at time step~$t$ is $\pi\cdot{}t\cdot{}K$, which for a small~$t$ is too small to effectively train a binary classifier, preventing us from simply using binary classifiers to model the detector~$s_t$.
 As~$t$ increases, however, the feasibility of training a binary classifier improves.
 We, therefore, design our detection model~$s_t$ to behave as a few-shot learner~$s^-$ when $t$ is close to~$0$ and to gradually transition towards a strong binary learner~$s^+$ as $t$~increases.
 Formally, we model the detector~$s_t$ as a convex combination of two learner modalities controlled by a mixing factor~$\alpha_t$,

-The key difference between the learners~$s^-$ and~$s^+$ relies on their inductive biases.
+The key difference between the learners~$s^-$ and~$s^+$ lies in their inductive biases.
 The few-shot learner~$s^-$ is a low-variance/high-bias classifier with strong assumptions about in- and out-distributions.
-Its design is based on top of the U-OOD detector~$\sigmain$, as detailed below.
-In contrast, the strong learner~$s^+$ is a low-bias classifier, and its architecture can be chosen according to the nature of the input space~$\mathcal{X}$ (\eg,~a CNN or a transformer architecture for image data), as our approach is agnostic to the internal specifics of~$s^+$.
+Its design is based on the U-OOD detector~$\sigmain$, as detailed below.
+In contrast, the strong learner~$s^+$ is a low-bias binary classifier, and its architecture can be chosen according to the nature of the input space~$\mathcal{X}$ (e.g.,~a CNN or a transformer architecture for image data), as our approach is agnostic to the internal specifics of~$s^+$.
 At each step~$t$, both $s^-_t$ and $s^+_t$ are trained independently with the dataset~$\D_t$ pseudo-labeled with~$s_{t-1}$.